xonsh/xonsh/CONTRIBUTING.rst

 As such, the 'vX.X.X-release' branch should only exist while there are release candidates out.
-They are akin to a temporary second level of staging, and so everything that is in this branch should also be part of master.
+They are akin to a temporary second level of staging, and so everything that is in this branch should also be part of main.

 Every time a new release candidate comes out the vX.X.X-release should be tagged with the name 'X.X.X-rcX'.
 There should be a 2 - 5 day period of time in between release candidates.
-When the full and final release happens, the 'vX.X.X-release' branch is merged into master and then deleted.
+When the full and final release happens, the 'vX.X.X-release' branch is merged into main and then deleted.

 If you have a new fix that needs to be in the next release candidate, you should make a topical branch and then pull request it into the release branch.
-After this has been accepted, the topical branch should be merged with master as well.
+After this has been accepted, the topical branch should be merged with main as well.

 The release branch must be quiet and untouched for 2 - 5 days prior to the full release.